 Kick on your back in streamline position or arms by your side.
 Use fins if you need to help you maintain a good body position.
 You will not have to worry about your breathing on your back which is why we recommend it as a great way to practice your kick.

 Have your kick at the ready when you swim.
 Use it while warming up.
 Use it in a long swim set, just use it.
-Train vertical, wall kicks or backstroke legs often and see your efficiency and strength increase.
+Train vertical, wall kicks or backstroke kick often and see your efficiency and strength increase.
 Then the next time you swim people will be asking you how to get an efficient kick.

 Written by Michael Stolt